citruspi/Sentry/readme.md

 Then, set the Webhook for the alert to [domain.com/sentry](), the URL for the Sentry app.
 I would suggest settings the Frequency to Every Minute so that you get alerts as fast as possible.

 ### License
-Zinc is open source and is distributed under the MIT License:
+Sentry is open source and is distributed under the MIT License:

 	Copyright © 2012 Mihir Singh <me@mihirsingh.com>